jdenzer/EzProxy-Flagging-Script/README.md

-# EzProxy IEEE-Flagging-Script
+# EzProxy Flagging-Script

-Ezproxy IEEE-SciHub-Flag is a Windows Powershell script written using PS version 5.
+Ezproxy SciHub-Flag is a Windows Powershell script written using PS version 5.
 The script does the following:

-- Identify log entry with IEEE unique flag
+- Identify log entry with unique flag
-- Add the IP making attempt to IEEE to EzProxy IP blacklist
+- Add the IP making attempt to EzProxy IP blacklist
-- Add the user account making attempt to IEEE to EzProxy users blacklist
+- Add the user account making attempt to EzProxy users blacklist
 - Send email notification for both breaching IP list and user list

 ## Requirements